-Text of the Article G Guidelines 15.1.
-The Contracting Authority must pay the grant to the Coordinator following one of the payment procedures below, as set out in Article 4 of the Special Conditions.T payment procedures below, as set out in Article 4 of the Special Conditions.T payment of the Special Conditions.Option 1: Actions with an implementation period of 12 months or less or grant of EUR 100 000 or lessT(i) an initial pre-financing payment of 80 % of the maximum amount referred to in Article 3.2 of the Special Conditions (excluding contingencies);T(ii) the balance of the final amount of the grant.O(ii) the balance of the final amount of the grant.OOption 2: Actions with an implementation period of more than 12 months and grant of more than EUR 100 000O(i) an initial pre-financing payment of 100 % of the part of the estimated budget financed by the Contracting Authority for the first reporting period (excluding contingencies).
-The part of the budget financed by the Contracting Authority is calculated by applying the percentage set out in Article 3.2 of the Special Conditions;A(ii) further pre-financing payments of 100 % of the part of the estimated budget financed by the Contracting Authority for the following reporting period (excluding not authorised contingencies);A(ii) further pre-financing payments of 100 % of the part of the estimated budget financed by the Contracting Authority for the following reporting period (excluding not authorised contingencies);A(ii) further pre-financing payments of 100 % of the part of the estimated budget financed by the Contracting Authority for the following reporting period (excluding not authorised contingenci The frequency with which pre-financing payments are made depends on the duration of the Action and on the total amount of the grant.
+15.1.
+The Contracting Authority must pay the grant to the Coordinator following one of the payment procedures below, as set out in Article 4 of the Special Conditions.

+Option 1: Actions with an implementation period of 12 months or less or grant of EUR 100 000 or less

+- (i) an initial pre-financing payment of 80 % of the maximum amount referred to in Article 3.2 of the Special Conditions (excluding contingencies); - (ii) the balance of the final amount of the grant.

+Option 2: Actions with an implementation period of more than 12 months and grant of more than EUR 100 000

+- (i) an initial pre-financing payment of 100 % of the part of the estimated budget financed by the Contracting Authority for the first reporting period (excluding contingencies).
+The part of the budget financed by the Contracting Authority is calculated by applying the percentage set out in Article 3.2 of the Special Conditions; - (ii) further pre-financing payments of 100 % of the part of the estimated budget financed by the Contracting Authority for the following reporting period (excluding not authorised contingencies); - the reporting period is intended as a twelve-

+The frequency with which pre-financing payments are made depends on the duration of the Action and on the total amount of the grant.
 The option applicable to the Action in question will therefore be stated in Article 4 of the Special Conditions of the Contract.

 The contingency reserve is not considered in the payments until, and unless, approved, as it will not be disbursed if not needed.
+This means that it should not be budgeted in the requests for prefinancing.
+Once approved it will be reflected in the budget lines (headings 1 to 6) and therefore treated like the other budgeted/eligible costs.

+Option 2

-This means that t should not be budgeted in the requests for pre- financing.
-Once approved it will be reflected in the budget lines (headings 1 to 6) and therefore reated like the other budgeted/eligible costs.
-Option 2 For Actions which last more than 12 months and where the Contracting Authority's contribution s more than EUR 100 000, the pre-financing will be split on the basis of several reporting periods (by default 12 months, unless otherwise provided for in the Special Conditions).
+For Actions which last more than 12 months and where the Contracting Authority's contribution is more than EUR 100 000, the pre-financing will be split on the basis of several reporting periods (by default 12 months, unless otherwise provided for in the Special Conditions).

 An initial pre-financing payment will be prepared in parallel with the Contract signature and it should be processed as soon as the contract is signed by both parties (and after a financial guarantee has been submitted, if required).
 This payment will cover 100% of the EU contribution to budgeted costs for the first year.
-For the payment of the first pre-financing t is not necessary to receive a request for payment as the signed contract serves as payment request.
+For the payment of the first pre-financing it is not necessary to receive a request for payment as the signed contract serves as payment request.